Domestic Abuse and Sexual Assault: Partners EAP Services for Victims and Survivors

 Victims of domestic abuse lose a total of nearly 8 million days of paid work—the equivalent of more than 32,000 full-time jobs—and nearly 5.6 million days of household productivity each year as a result of abuse (CDC 2003).
 National Center for Injury Prevention and Control.
 Costs of Intimate Partner Violence Against Women in the United States.
 Atlanta (GA): Centers for Disease Control and Prevention; 2003.

 Take a quiz

 Services for Employees

-The EAP consultants, including the Domestic Violence Coordinator, are available to provide a variety of services to employees affected by domestic abuse, including:
+The EAP consultants, including the Domestic Violence Coordinator, are available to provide a variety of services to employees affected by domestic abuse and sexual assault, including:

 - Advocacy and counseling

 - Coordination with HAVEN at MGH, Passageway at BWH, Domest Violence/Sexual Assault Program at NWH, Security and other internal resources when appropriate.

 The EAP is also committed to supporting the hospitals in their response to the needs of employees affected by domestic abuse through: